Whatsapp Icon

 • FISH (Fluorescence In Situ Hybridization): FISH is used to identify chromosomal abnormalities and genetic mutations specific to certain types of PTCL, such as translocations.

 • Epigenetic Testing: Changes in DNA methylation patterns are common in PTCL and can be detected through advanced tests.
-These epigenetic changes may influence the behavior of the lymphoma and guide therapy options.
+These epigenetic changes may influence the behaviour of the lymphoma and guide therapy options.

 • Whole Exome/Genome Sequencing: This comprehensive approach analyzes the entire coding region of the genome or exome, identifying mutations, variants, and rearrangements that can provide valuable insights into the lymphoma's characteristics and potential therapeutic targets.